The MOST popular snowboarding destination in Italy.

-Northwest of Milan on the southern slopes of the Mont Blanc massif, the Courmayeur ski area has 22 runs served by 16 lifts.
+Northwest of Milan and west of Aosta on the southern slopes of the Monte Bianco massif, the Courmayeur ski area has 22 runs served by 16 lifts.
 While the maximum possible vertical drop is 1,400m, the maximum practical vertical is more like 700m since the runs do not really lead back to town (the main tram from Courmayeur crosses a river and highway).

 The Courmayeur ski area is known to be much cheaper and less crowded than Chamonix, but the resorts groomed runs are not as steep or extensive.
 You can expect a lot of intermediate cruiser runs, even from the marked difficult runs.
 It is important to keep in mind that the ski tour routes shown on the resort map are ungroomed AND unmarked unlike most other Swiss and Austrian ski areas where they are at least marked.
 These are considered extreme off-piste.
 Note, the resort map shows at least one off-piste route that is legally closed.